tsmaster/raymarch/readme.md

 separate list.
 There won't be a lot of them, and being infinite, maybe it makes sense to visit them first.

+# October 10, 2022

+Added a "capped cone" primitive (it's been sitting near the top of my TODO list for a while) and an "infinite cone" primitive (it was nearby on Inigo's SDF page).

+I've been thinking about rendering ortho ("plan") views of cars to make 2d sprites, but what'd be really fancy is automatically rendering the car and the shadow as separate objects.
+I think I can do that in JSON by having the car body be a thing and a background as a separate thing.
+I'd render the car body with shadows, without the background to get the body, and then I'd render the background and the car body, but the car body would be flagged as "shadows only".